 Like the Sachertorte, the apple strudel is an Austrian tradition that finds its way onto nearly every bakery shelf in town.
 If you've ever yearned to create it yourself, the chefs at Cafe Residenz in Schönbrunn Palace will teach you how (in German and English) during an hourly Apfelstrudel Show.
 If baking isn't your thing, you'll still get the chance to taste the flakey, just-sweet-enough pastry as you watch it being kneaded and stretched until it's so thin you can read a newspaper through it.

 The entertaining bakers pile the dough with tart apples and a mixture of breadcrumbs, cinnamon, sugar, and raisins, roll it, and then brush it with melted butter and then more melted butter.
-Who would want to miss that?

 Traditional Viennese desserts, in all their glory, will always draw people to Vienna.
 However, just as newspapers have largely given way to tablets and free Wi-Fi in coffeehouses, the pastries are evolving, too.
 And while classic atmosphere and tradition make up one window into the world of Viennese sweets, another is emerging: One that combines sustainability, health consciousness, and hyper attention to choice ingredients.